sriharshams/amazon-ai-building-better-bots/README.md

 Build the app by clicking the build button at the top right.
 To test the bot with some of the utterances, expand the Test Chatbot dialog at the top right corner of the Amazon Lex Console.
 For example, if you say May I have a chai? does Lex correctly map chai to the BeverageType slot?
   For example, if you say `May I have a chai?`, does Lex correctly map `chai` to the `BeverageType` slot?

+#### 7. Deploying Amazon Lex Bots
+Do the following to publish a version of a bot you created for this exercise:
+In the Amazon Lex console, choose `CoffeeBot` you created.
+Choose Publish.
+On the Publish botname wizard, specify the alias `BETA`, and then choose Publish.
+Verify that the Amazon Lex console shows the new version next to the bot name.
+Now that you have a working bot with published version and an alias, you can deploy the bot (integrate the bot with Slack app).

 ## Lambda Function
 1. Create the `cafeOrderCoffee` function by saving `cafeOrderCoffee_lambda.js` as a Node.js 8.10 function
 	- To work independently in a shared environment, use your initials in the function name (e.g., `cafeOrderCoffeeXXX`)